System templates

 How to use the catalog

-The Asset Designer reads the selected template, combines required features with operator inputs from the wizard, and validates the combination against the dependency and incompatibility rules before deployment.
-Pick the template whose features and asset class match the instrument shape; do not override the required-feature list unless the asset deliberately diverges from the template intent.
+The Asset Designer reads the selected template and applies its required features together with operator inputs from the wizard.
+It then validates the combination against the dependency and incompatibility rules before deployment.
+Pick the template whose features and asset class match the instrument shape.
+Do not override the required-feature list unless the asset deliberately diverges from the template intent.

 | Need to verify a feature behaviour? | Read |